gencoglutugrul/nestjs-bot-api/INSTALL.md

 scp /theproject/zipfile/on/local/computer/project.zip userName@yourserver.com:/home/userName
 ```

-Or if you upload it to Github you can clone it with github.
+Or you can upload to a git server and clone it by git.

 ```bash
 # unzip the project file if needed